Osweiler deal a stunner; Cutler's release no surprise - News 12 Now

 Yet another QB soon to be on the move, the Cowboys’ Tony Romo teasingly told fans in a tweeted video: “Hey everyone.
 I just wanted to come to tell you it’s been a crazy 48 hours here.
 Me and my family felt the outpouring of support and love from all of you.
 It’s been overwhelming and it doesn’t go unnoticed.
 I want to say thank you and we have a lot of think about going forward but we’ll see what happens.
 Until then I’m just going to keep listening to Bob Dylan.”

-Romo could be headed to East Texas to replace Osweiler now that the Texans have room to pay him.
+Romo could be headed to Houston to replace Osweiler now that the Texans have room to pay him.
 Whether Dallas releases its longtime quarterback or works out a trade will soon be known.

 As for the Texans-Browns stunner, it’s possible Cleveland, which owns the top pick in April’s draft, will be moving Osweiler, too.
 But the Browns had plenty of cap room to absorb the financial hit and load up with more draft picks.

+“We’re really excited to acquire a second-round draft choice in this trade,” said Sashi Brown, Cleveland’s executive vice president of football operations.
+“Draft picks are extremely important to our approach in building a championship caliber football team.
+We are intent on adding competition to every position on our roster and look forward to having Brock come in and compete.”

-Two players Cleveland added who will be staying are Kevin Zeitler, late of division rival Cincinnati, and Joel Bitonio, who got a five-year extension.
-So much for the Browns’ needs at guard.
+Cleveland added to the offensive line guard Kevin Zeitler, late of division rival Cincinnati, and center J.C.
+Tretter from Green Bay.
+Joel Bitonio got a five-year extension — so much for the Browns’ needs at guard.

 Among the busiest teams were the Buccaneers and Eagles, each getting a dangerous receiver for its young passer.